 OEM 13c BI (Business Intelligence) Reporting

 The OEM (Original Equipment Manufacturer) 13c cloud control has enabled reporting features to represent data in a graphical manner.
 We can use the OEM Repo Database to extract the required information to perform proactive DBA administration.
-Representing data using graphs, pie charts etc… help dba’s to get the complete picture of the environment in a short period of time.
+Representing data using graphs, pie charts, etc. helps DBAs get the complete picture of the environment in a short period of time.
 These health check reports help to address issues in a proactive manner.

-Managing 100+ databases needs this kind of BI (Business Intellience) reporting.
-As DBAs (Database Appliances), we need to make sure to address issues proactively.
+Managing 100+ databases needs this kind of BI (Business Intelligence) reporting.
+As DBAs (Database Administrators), we need to make sure to address issues proactively.

 This article will cover BI report creation.
 To create these reports OEM BI component should be up and running.

-Use the below mention command to verify the component status.
+Use the command below to verify the component status:

 [13c Release 3 Copyright (c) 1996, 2018 Oracle Corporation.
 All rights reserved.
 WebTier is Up Oracle Management Server is Up JVMD Engine is Up BI Publisher Server is Up]$ ./emctl status oms Oracle Enterprise Manager Cloud Control